kjblakemore/book3/src/hackathons/twitter/index.md

 Our team came up with the following interesting events:

-1. Has observed .... ? contributed by (Name)

-  (one sentence justification why this event is interesting)

-1. Has observed .... ? contributed by (Name)
+1. Has observed languages other than English and Russian? contributed by Karen

-  (one sentence justification why this event is interesting)
+  The predominant language used in tweets is English and we are collecting tweets with the term Russia, so I would think that languages other than English would be very rare.

-1. Has observed .... ? contributed by (Name)
+2. Has observed the word Putin? contributed by Brian.

-  (one sentence justification why this event is interesting)

-(add more until you hit N where N is the number of people on your team)